symfony/symfony-docs/components/phpunit_bridge.rst

 Once the component installed, it automatically registers a `PHPUnit event listener`_ which in turn registers a `PHP error handler`_ called ``DeprecationErrorHandler``.
-After running your PHPUnit tests again, you will get a report similar to this one:
+After running your PHPUnit tests, you will get a report similar to this one:

 .. image:: /images/components/phpunit_bridge/report.png

 The summary includes:

+**Unsilenced**
-* **Unsilenced** reports deprecation notices that were triggered without the recommended @-silencing operator
+    Reports deprecation notices that were triggered without the recommended
+    @-silencing operator
+**Legacy**
-* **Legacy** deprecation notices denote tests that explicitly test some legacy features
+    Deprecation notices denote tests that explicitly test some legacy features **Remaining/Other**
-* **Remaining/Other** deprecation notices are all other (non-legacy) notices, grouped by message, test class and method
+    Deprecation notices are all other (non-legacy) notices, grouped by message, test class and method

-Trigger deprecation notices
+Trigger Deprecation Notices
 ---------------------------

 Deprecation notices can be triggered by using::